Skip to content

 This policy is intended to be sensitive to the fact that employees may have extended conditions or re-occurring serious illnesses that may leave them without adequate sick leave.
 Employees may be allowed to donate a portion of their sick time to a fellow worker using the following guidelines:

-• The recipient of donated sick leave may receive a maximum total of 20 days per fiscal year from fellow employees, and must meet the following eligibility requirements: The recipient must-
+• The recipient of donated sick leave may receive a maximum total of 40 days per fiscal year from fellow employees, and must meet the following eligibility requirements:

-• The donor of sick leave may donate a maximum of five days per individual recipient, per year, providing that the donor has a minimum of 20 days of earned sick leave remaining for his/her own use after the donation to the fellow employee(s).
+The Donor of sick leave must have a minimum of 20 days of earned sick time remaining for their own use after the donation to fellow employee(s).

-• All requests for sick leave donations must be sent in writing to the Director of Human Resources/Affirmative Action for approval.
+• All requests for sick leave donations must be sent in writing to the Chief Human Resource Officer or their designee for approval.

 Clark University is a smoke-free campus.
 As of August 18, 2020, smoking of any kind, including any electronic nicotine-delivery system or smoking device, is prohibited for the entire campus community in or within close proximity to all facilities, Clark-owned or -leased properties, and areas occupied or controlled by the University.
 Read the full policy for smoking cessation resources.